Are you comparing radio button vs checkbox fields for your forms?

-That’s all on the radio button vs. checkbox for today.
-We hope you have understood the difference between both and can confidently use it in your next form.
+That’s all on the radio button vs. checkbox explanation for today.
+We hope you have understood the difference between them and can confidently use the right field in your next form.

 Note: We recommend testing your form before you publish it to make sure it works as expected.
 See our complete form testing checklist for a step-by-step guide.

 Checkbox vs Radio Button FAQ

 Got questions?
 Don’t worry.
 We get a lot of questions about checkboxes and radio buttons from people who want to create beautiful, professional forms.
 Here are a few of our most frequently asked questions.

 Why are radio buttons referred to as multiple choice on WPForms?

 WPForms users know that in our form builder, you need to choose the multiple choice form field if you want to use radio buttons.
 We call them multiple choice options to help users differentiate between checkboxes and radio buttons.
 This way, you know what that field does.

 What are common use cases for checkboxes vs radio buttons?